tiiuae/ghaf-infra/docs/nixos-anywhere.md

 -->

 # Installing NixOS with nixos-anywhere
-This document discusses nixos-anywhere configuration to help those who plan to apply the NixOS configurations in this repository (or something based on them) on a new environment.
+This document outlines the use of nixos-anywhere in this repository, aiming to help those who plan to apply the NixOS configurations in this repository (or something based on them) on a new environment.

-Ghaf-infra uses [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to bootstrap NixOS on target hosts.
+[Ghaf-infra](../README.md) uses [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to bootstrap NixOS on target hosts.
 This repository includes example [template](../hosts/templates/targets.nix) configurations for targets, such as: `generic-x86_64-linux` and `azure-x86_64-linux`.
 Each of these example configurations will require some manual modifications to make the configuration usable in your environment.
-For the sake of example, we will show how to modify the configurations to bootstrap NixOS on an azure VM.
+In this document, we will show how to use the template configurations to bootstrap NixOS on an azure VM.

 There are various other ways to install NixOS on your target server that you might want to explore in case [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) doesn't fit your use-case.
 Other installation methods include, for instance: [nixos-infect](https://github.com/elitak/nixos-infect) or [manual installation from NixOS ISO](https://nixos.wiki/wiki/NixOS_Installation_Guide).